NemoChenTW/git-hook-Hipchat-Slack/README.md

 # git-hook-Hipchat-Slack
 Combine two git hook hipchat &amp; slack together.

+You can send message to Hipchat and Slack when git update.

 This repository reference from [Git HipChat Hook](https://github.com/eirc/git-hipchat-hook) and [Git post-receive hook for Slack](https://github.com/chriseldredge/git-slack-hook).

 #Prepare